 Poly (ethylene terephthalate) (PET) bottles/containers are becoming popular on account of their appearance, safety, non-fragility, light weight and good barrier properties against water vapour, carbon dioxide and oxygen, excellent retention of organoleptic properties and ease of recyclability.
 IS 10106 (Part 1/Sec 1) : 1990 ‘Packaging code: Part 1 Product packaging, Section 1 Foodstuffs and perishables’ specifies the use of PET bottles for packaging of different types of alcoholic beverages.
 Also, IS 10171 : 1999 ‘Guide on suitability of plastics for food packaging (second revision)’ provides a comprehensive list of food items and packaging materials and formats, therefore, wherein it exclusively specifies the use of PET bottles for packaging of alcoholic beverages.

-This standard was originally published in 1998.
+This standard was first published in 1998.
 This revision has been brought out to incorporate editorial alignment and compliance with various applicable regulations.
 The major modifications in this revision are:

-requirement of material has been modified.
+Requirement of material has been modified;

-recyclability and other requirements on plastics in compliance with the Plastic Waste Management Rules, 2016, as amended.
+Recyclability and other requirements on plastics in compliance with the Plastic Waste Management Rules, 2016, as amended;

-limits on specific migration as per Food Safety and Standards (Packaging) Regulation, 2018 and its Amendments have been incorporated.
+Limits on specific migration as per Food Safety and Standards (Packaging) Regulation, 2018 and its Amendments have been incorporated; and

-the marking/labelling clause has been overhauled into marking/packing clause wherein the labelling requirements have been placed in accordance with the Food Safety and Standards (Labelling and Display) Regulation, 2020 and its Amendments, and Part 5 (Specific Labelling Requirements for Alcoholic Beverages) of the Food Safety and Standards (Alcoholic Beverages) Regulations, 2018.
+The marking/labelling clause has been overhauled into marking/packing clause wherein the labelling requirements have been placed in accordance with the Food Safety and Standards (Labelling and Display) Regulation, 2020 and its Amendments, and Part 5 (Specific Labelling Requirements for Alcoholic Beverages) of the Food Safety and Standards (Alcoholic Beverages) Regulations, 2018.

 Methods for all relevant tests for using PET bottles for packaging of alcoholic beverages have been elucidated in IS 2798 : 1998 ‘Methods of test for plastics containers (first revision)’.